tadeohepperle/enum_bit_vector/README.md

 ```
 Instead, in Dart we could use a 64-bit integer to represent up to 64 boolean values: As long as our enum contains at most 64 values we can fit them all into one int, which can be represented as a hexadecimal string in just 8 characters.
 ## How to use:
 1. Register the Enum Type you want to create `EnumBitVectors` for.
-This has to happen only once during the runtime of the program.
+This has to happen only once during the runtime of the program, but **before** you first use the data type anywhere.
 ```dart
 EnumBitVector.registerEnum(SuperPowers.values);
 ```